Sydney-Informatics-Hub/nextflow-hpc-workshop/docs/part1/02_4_nfcore_layer.md

     Start by creating a new blank file within the `config/` folder called `custom.config` and open it up in VSCode.

-    We have four distinct processes that we want to fine-tune:
+    We have eight distinct processes that we want to fine-tune:

     - `TABIX_BGZIPTABIX_INTERVAL_COMBINED`
+    - `FASTQC`
+    - `FASTP`
+    - `BWAMEM1_MEM`
+    - `MERGE_BAM`
-    - `GATK4_CREATESEQUENCEDICTIONARY`
+    - `INDEX_MERGE_BAM`
-    - `GATK4_MARKDUPLICATES`
+    - `BAM_TO_CRAM_MAPPING`
     - `MULTIQC`

-    From the trace file we received from the previous run of `sarek`, we saw that the processes were requesting between 1 and 6 CPUs, and up to 36 GB of memory for the `GATK4_CREATESEQUENCEDICTIONARY` process.
+    From the trace file we received from the previous run of `sarek`, we saw that the processes were requesting between 1 and 24 CPUs, and up to 30 GB of memory for the `GATK4_CREATESEQUENCEDICTIONARY` process.
 For our example dataset, these values are overkill.
-Instead, we can get away with just 1 CPU and 1GB of memory for each task.
+Instead, we can get away with just 1-2 CPUs and 1-2GB of memory for each task.
 We'll also give each task just 2 minutes to complete, which is more than enough time.

-    !!! note "Some tools are greedy!"

-        You might have seen from our previous trace file that the `GATK4_MARKDUPLICATES` processes used several gigabytes of memory each (as reported in the `rss` column).
-So how come we can give them just 1GB now?
-GATK is a bit of a greedy tool and will often expand to use up lots of memory if is allowed to, so the values reported by the trace file aren't necessarily representative of how much memory the tool really needs.
-Optimising resources for tools therefore requires a bit of trial and error.

     Let's translate this into the Nextflow configuration format: